-68. Households don't engage with energy companies for a multitude of reasons and not engaging could lead to disconnections where there are potential risks to people's safety-27 percent of households surveyed by the Consumer Policy Research Centre in May 2020 were concerned about their ability to pay energy bills but only 10 per cent were taking actions to manage payment.23 Helen spoke of being constantly overwhelmed by multiple issues.
+Households don't engage with energy companies for a multitude of reasons and not engaging could lead to disconnections where there are potential risks to people's safety-27 percent of households surveyed by the CPRC in May 2020 were concerned about their ability to pay energy bills but only 10 per cent were taking actions to manage payment.
+Helen spoke of being constantly overwhelmed by multiple issues.
 Dianne and Michael stressed that this is common.
-Policy development cannot expect people will respond to information provided and be able to navigate systems to access essential services.
+Policy development cannot be premised on an expectation that people will respond to information provided and be able to navigate systems to access essential services.
 Rather, policy should embed inclusive design principles which focus on those at risk of disengaging, recognising that doing so should deliver good outcomes for all.